-10 essential accessories for your Galaxy S8 or S8 Plus
+Explore a galaxy of S8 accessories for your Samsung smartphone

 Your smartphone is probably the star of your devices, so you’ll want a decent supporting cast to ensure that you get the most from it.
-We’ve already looked at the best Galaxy S8 cases and the best Galaxy S8 Plus cases, but there are some nifty alternative S8 accessories that are worth checking out.
+We’ve already looked at the best Galaxy S8 cases, the best Galaxy S8 Plus cases, and the best S8 and S8 Plus screen protectors, but there are some nifty alternative S8 accessories that are worth checking out.
 We’ve got docks, headphones, cameras, and more to add useful functionality to your S8 or S8 Plus.

 Gear VR Headset and Controller ($130)

-Note: Update: Added the Anker selfie stick and iOttie car mount, and updated prices.